What is MCAS? A Clear guide to Mast Cell Activation Syndrome

 Contributors to Mast Cell Activation Syndrome can include:

-These are the big picture things that can lead to overly responsive or “haywire” mast cells.
+These are some of the big picture things that can lead to overly responsive or “haywire” mast cells.

 Mast cells are a type of white blood cell.
-They are an important part of the immune system.
+They are an important part of your immune system.

 You have mast cells in almost every tissue in your body.
 Mast cells are in your:

-I like to think of mast cells as your defenders of the castle (your body).
+You can think of mast cells as defenders of the castle (your body).
 They stand guard to protect you against threats.

 They help with wound healing, immunity, and blood–brain barrier function.